ryanq47/ryanq47.github.io/about.md

 ### Place 2

-Place one has the fun times of linking here, but I can also link back [here](#education).
+Place one has the fun times of linking here, but I can also link back .

 ### Place's 3: other example